 However, there was late drama as Bowen won it in the second of 12 added minutes in the second half, scoring from the spot after De Ligt had fouled Ings.
 Referee David Coote did not initially award a penalty but VAR deemed there was sufficient contact on Ings’ lower leg and recommended an on-field review, with Coote overturning his original decision and awarding a penalty.

-Bowen’s cool penalty finish handed Julen Lopetegui's hosts a much-needed victory as West Ham leapfrog their opponents into 13th spot with 11 points, the same tally as the 14th-placed Red Devils.
+Bowen’s cool penalty finish handed Julen Lopetegui's hosts a much-needed victory as West Ham leapfrog their opponents into 13th spot with 11 points, above the Red Devils on goals scored.

 Man Utd almost made a dream start as Garnacho hit the woodwork with a curling effort early on, before Rasmus Hojlund forced a save from Lukasz Fabianski and an unmarked Bruno Fernandes headed over.